▲ Ukrainian families seeking to escape the conflict enter Poland through the Medyka checkpoint.Photo Marco Pelaez

 Filip Igns turned to the Uzbeks and, embarrassed, informed them that they were not beneficiaries of this official European support for refugees from this war.
 The family reported that for 15 years they had resided in the Slavic nation.
 They had everything to prove it, except a passport from that country.

 There was not enough argument and the denial persisted.
 Without that document there was no way to get a free ticket anywhere in Europe, not even Eastern nations.
-Enraged, Filip testified the drama that it meant for this family to pay for running away to the rich europe.
+Enraged, Filip testified the drama that it meant for this family to pay for running away to the rich europe

 This 21-year-old tourism student in Rzeszów is one of the volunteers who dare to speak out against the injustices he has witnessed during the exodus.

 This is terrible discrimination.
 His life was in the Ukraine.
 The free ticket is covered by the authorities, it is very unfair that it is only granted to Ukrainians.
 We all run away from war and we need equality.
 The problem was that they did not have a passport.
-A passport is the differencerecriminates.
+A passport is the difference

 With Imaginepianist encourages refugees